maksymfritsak/test/get_started.md

 # How to prepare your data:

-Put all your patient folders into one directroy.
+Place all your patient folders into one directroy.

-Paient folders should be named as integers (e.g. 1, 14, 325, etc.), without any specials symbols or letters.
+Paient folders should be renamed as integers (e.g. 1, 14, 325, etc.), without any specials symbols or letters.

 Each patient folder should consist only one patient.